 - 1/2 cup fresh broccoli, chopped very finely

 - 3 eggs

 - 1 package Grill Mates Montreal Steak Marinade (.71 oz)

-- 1 TBSP liquid smoke
+- 1 TBSP Liquid Smoke (affiliate)

-- olive oil or other vegetable oil, for frying
+- Olive oil or other Vegetable oil, for frying

 In a medium bowl, mash black beans.
 Add all the remaining ingredients.
 Using clean hands, mix everything together.
 Mixture should be able to form and hold a patty together–if not, add more Panko bread crumbs.